rancher/rio/docs/riofile.md

   service-foo:

     # Scale setting
     scale: 2 # Specify scale of the service.
-If you pass range `1-10`, it will enable autoscaling which can be scale from 1 to 10.
-Default to 1 if omitted
+You may use this if you wish to make sure that this service comes up with the specified number of pods. (type int, make sure the type of the parameter is respected, consider the following examples in that light.)

+    # if you wish to enable autoscaling
+    autoscale:
+      concurrency: 10 # specify concurrent request each pod can handle(soft limit, used to scale service)
+      maxReplicas: 10
+      minReplicas: 1
+    # template is false by default, for canary deployments, template could be made true
+    template: false
     # Revision setting
     app: my-app # Specify app name.
 Defaults to service name.
 This is used to aggregate services that belongs to the same app.
-    version: v0 # Specify version name.
+    # Specify version name.
 Defaults to v0.
+If the specified versin is v0, rio ps will show the service, say my-app as my-app itself
+    # When you specify any other version name, say v22, rio ps will show the service as my-app@v22,
+    version: v0
     weight: 80 # Weight assigned to this revision.
 Defaults to 100.

     # Traffic rollout config.
 Optional